Tomatenbiss/DjangoImageShop/readme.md

 You can deactivate it any time by typing: `deactivate`

-Now you are ready to install python 3.6.

-`brew install python3`

 Install Requirements: `pip install -r requirements.txt`

 Make sure your .gitignore file contains: `env/`